dev-rifaii/dev-rifaii/src/resources/articles/RabbitMQBasics.md

 - ### Topic Exchange

-  Similar to direct exchange, when a message is sent to a topic exchange it is routed to any queues with that are bound to it with a matching routing key.
+  Similar to direct exchange, when a message is sent to a topic exchange it is routed to any queues that are bound to it with a matching routing key.
 However, topic exchange offers more flexibility by allowing the use of wildcards in the routing key.

   `* (star) can substitute for exactly one word.`